What is a ‘curriculum’ ?

 - Trips and visiting experts that will enhance the learning experience;

 The core subjects of Maths and English are taught daily and all other subjects are taught throughout the week.
-Our curriculum is planned in a cross-curricular way and individual subjects are where possible linked to a topic or theme over a half term.
 We plan the curriculum to ensure that all children receive a broad range of lessons and subjects each week in every year group.

 All subjects have a subject leader(s).
 These teachers champion their subject across the school and ensure that standards are met.
 They monitor the outcomes for children and work alongside their colleagues to further enhance and develop the provision offered in their subject.
 Time and training for subject leadership is allocated to all teachers each term.